What are "Hello World" customization examples?

 Extension - Browser UI (BUI):

-To Submit a Hello World for BUI Extensions please make sure to have a clean workspace with a single BUI Extension included.
+To Submit a Hello World for BUI Extensions, include a clean workspace with a single BUI Extension.
 A clean workspace will only include the fields needed for the extension to function.